shohiebsense/shohiebsense.github.io/_posts/2024-01-22-AWS-Builder-Onliine-Series-Resume.md

 In microservices, services are typically built around business capabilities, independently deployable by fully deployment and machinery.

-diifferent services in a given application may actually be written in different programming languages, thus may also be usiing different data storage technologies.
+Different services in a given application may actually be written in different programming languages, thus may also be usiing different data storage technologies.

 Benefits: Separating monolith into these smaller components makes it faster to release cadence, sdlc automation, flexible upgrades, and rollback scenarios, reusable services increase time to value of application, horizontal scaling based on actual demand, application portability.